crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 1. **Determining product architecture:** How do the different components of the software or device fit together?
 How do they communicate?
 What libraries do they use?
 What is the data flow?
 2. **Identifying security vulnerabilities:** Once you understand how it's built, you look for flaws in that design or implementation—places where the logic can be broken, commands can be injected, or memory can be corrupted to take control of the device.

+While a protocol analyzer is a tool for analyzing communications protocols, analyzing the software itself requires a different toolkit.

 * **Disassemblers & Decompilers:**
   * **Ghidra:** A powerful, open-source tool from the NSA.
 It takes compiled software (binary/executable) and translates it back into a human-readable form (assembly code, and even partial C code) so an analyst can figure out what the program does.